Best Black Friday phone deals - latest offers and what to expect

 We’ve got all the best Black Friday deals in the lead up to the event, as well as during, but if you’re trying to work out what to buy beforehand we’ve got a few early offers to cast your eyes over as well as a few tips.

-Apple fans will already know that iPhone 11 is the new phone on the block, which makes it unlikely that it will be included in deals – though there may be a sneaky contract offer in there.
-The older Apple phones will make an appearance though, so if you’re ok with a previous gen handset then you may be in luck.
+Apple fans will already know that iPhone 11 is the new phone on the block.
+While it may be new it is already included in deals.
+The older Apple phones will make an appearance too, so if you’re ok with a previous gen handset then you may be in luck.

 If you’re camp Android then maybe take a look at the Samsung Galaxy Note 10, or if you just need something cheap and cheerful Nokia has seen a resurgence.